 TownLake YMCA installed automatic doors through the affiliation of Archer's Challenge and generous donations by Door Control Services and Schmidt Electric.

-This is Archer's Second Annual Challenge.
+This is Archer's Third Annual Challenge.
 In October 2017, over 1,300 brave residents of Austin took Archer's Challenge and along the way they changed their perspective, raised funds, and created enormous awareness in our community.

 People across the city will get an eye-opening and life-altering experience by participating in Archer's Challenge.
 Check out the full Gallery to see what the 2017 Archer's Challenge was all about.